And oftentimes, excusing of a fault

 After all, lots and lots of things activate the pleasure center of the brain and release endorphins, and yet we do not consider “addiction” a valid excuse for overindulgence in those things.
 Video games are a good example.
 So is sex.
 Exercise also does it.
 Don’t you look down on those boys who die in front of their game consoles, lying there in a sea of energy drink bottles and pizza boxes?
 What was wrong with them?
 Why couldn’t they control themselves?
 I would never do that.

 We even feel this way about alcoholics, right?
-Ok, yes, once they’re that far gone we mostly acknowledge they really are now at the mercy of their physiology.
+Ok, yes, once they’re too far gone we mostly acknowledge they really are now at the mercy of their physiology.
 But they didn’t get to this point by magic, now did they?
-Only a few rare genetic freaks become alcoholics at their first sip–most people got there a glass at a time, and then two, and then three, and then three bottles; and millions of people drink constantly throughout their adult lives and never become alcoholics at all.
-So when you see that guy who is so far gone, don’t you think–somewhere deep down at least–that if he had only exercised a little self-control back when he still could, maybe he wouldn’t be in this mess now?
+Only a few rare genetic freaks become alcoholics at their first sip–most people got there a glass at a time, and then two, and then three, and then three bottles.
+And millions of people drink constantly throughout their adult lives and never become alcoholics at all.
+So when you see that guy, don’t you think–somewhere deep down at least–that if he had only exercised a little self-control back when he still could, maybe he wouldn’t be in this mess now?

 And yes, some people are far more sensitive than others to alcohol, becoming more buzzed off smaller amounts.